codesbird/codesbird/README.md

 - **Chrome Extension:** Detects and highlights dark patterns in web pages.
 - **EduPlatform:** AI-driven personalized learning and progress tracking.
 - **YouTube Mp3:** Platform like youtube, but streams will play in audio form with perfect UI.
+- **Teesers News:** Platform to see latest news, Upload aumatically from 5 other channels .
+(Aaj Tak, Times of India,....)

 **📚 Currently Learning:**
 - Machine Learning